tomsercu/tomsercu.github.io/_drafts/2018-08-06-martial-arts.md

 will have an optimal classifier that is biased away from the true optimal classifier.
 In martial arts this bias is very significant: techniques and strategies from one sport martial art usually do not at all apply to another, or they would be very ineffective.
-The bias also manifests as each sport looking completely different from each other because of its rules.
+The bias also manifests as each sport looking completely different from the others.

-Now the bias-variance tradeoff in supervised classification is the observation that a lower-bias classifier typically has higher variance caused by fluctuations in the training set, leading to overfitting and thus bad generalization.
+Now the bias-variance tradeoff in supervised classification is the observation that a lower-bias classifier typically has higher variance: it is more sensitive to fluctuations in the training set, leading to overfitting and thus bad generalization.
 Now do we have an equivalent in martial arts / self-play RL?
+I'd argue that there is a bias-trainability tradeoff:
-The bias-trainability tradeoff is the observation that **martial arts with more bias (more restrictive rulesets) can allow for better training, achieving better generalization.**
+**martial arts with more bias (more restrictive rulesets) can allow for better training, achieving better generalization.**

 This is surprisingly similar to the bias-variance tradeoff in supervised classification, although the cause is subtly different.